-This bill was passed thanks to the hard work of a broad coalition of organizations committed to a 100% renewable energy future- VPIRG, 350Vermont, Rights & Democracy, the Vermont Chapter of the Sierra Club, Vermont Natural Resources Council, Vermont Conservation Voters, and Conservation Law Foundation.
+A broad coalition of organizations committed to reducing global warming through a 100% renewable energy future- VPIRG, 350Vermont, Rights & Democracy, the Vermont Chapter of the Sierra Club, Vermont Natural Resources Council, Renewable Energy Vermont, Vermont Conservation Voters and the Conservation Law Foundation supported the bill.

-Written in 2015, the RES calls for just 75% of Vermont’s power to come from renewables by 2032 with just 10% of that generated from new in state sources- the lowest new renewable energy requirement in New England.
+The current law is outdated- written in 2015 it calls for just 75% of Vermont’s power to come from renewables by 2032 with just 10% of that generated from new sources, the lowest new renewable energy requirement in New England.
 It’s way past time to bring Vermont in line with the rest of our region’s commitment to renewable generation, the only way to truly decrease the amount of carbon pollution emitted New England’s electric generation.

-In addition, since Vermont has no baseload natural gas plants, we rely on 81 such plants located in largely lower income communities in Massachusetts and Connecticut when we need more power during energy “peaks” from heat waves or cold snaps, we rely on dozens of the most costly and dirty fossil fuel “peaker plants”.
-Bringing new renewables on line here in Vermont and in our region would help curtail the need for this fossil fuel generation facilities.
+Vermont has no baseload natural gas plants, instead we rely on 81 such plants located in largely lower income communities in Massachusetts and Connecticut.
+In addition, when we need more power during energy “peaks” from heat waves or cold snaps, we rely on dozens of the most costly and dirty fossil fuel “peaker plants” spread throughout New England.